kednaik/Driver-Drowsiness-Detection/README.md

 ```

 Notes:

-- Use Python 3.8+ where possible.
-- If you prefer a helper script, run `bash ./scripts/setup_venv.sh`.
-- In VS Code, point the workspace interpreter to `.venv/bin/python` so the notebook kernel uses the same environment.
+After activating the virtual environment, open `main.ipynb` in Jupyter or VS Code, select the `.venv` kernel / interpreter (`.venv/bin/python`), and run the notebook cells to run the demo sections (Dlib, MediaPipe, CNN).
+When running cell first time if prompted install

 ## Features